-Provider: In-Network Provider: Out-of-Network Payment: You pay \$25 Copayment per visit.
+Provider: In-Network Provider: Out-of-Network Payment: You pay \$20 Copayment per visit.
 Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
-Limite 40 states and Olates and Lifetimes

 Limit: 10 visits per Claimant Lifetime

 Biofeedback to treat migraine headaches, treatment of tension or stress urinary incontinence is covered.
 Biofeedback is not covered for other conditions.
 Biofeedback visits that are applied toward any Deductible will be applied against the Maximum Benefit limit on these services.